 We moved back to the US, where I started a career in customer service.
 Those learnings about customer satisfaction are still very much ingrained in me today.

-I felt that something was still missing, so I set up my own company 8 years ago and have ventured onto activities that I couldn't have imagined beforehand.
+I felt something was still missing, so I set up my own company 8 years ago and ventured into activities I couldn't have imagined beforehand.
 There is one common thread in all I have done.
-I love helping people and enjoy making a difference in any way I can.
+I love helping people and enjoy making a difference in any way possible.
 This, simply, has been my driver.

-In addition, I have been involved in the world of academia for over a year in teaching this course as well as a number of others.
+In addition, I have been involved in the world of academia for over a year in teaching this course and several others.
 There is nothing more satisfying than helping people reach their potential.